shellord/saheen.dev/data/blog/why-i-blog-again.md

 ---
-title: 'Why I start to blog again?'
+title: "Why I'm Blogging Again"
 date: '16-05-2022'
 description: 'Why on earth would I ever start blogging?'
 ---

-Well saying “again” will be an over statement cause before my blog was an utter trash to be honest.
-I was a kid when I first started writing blogs and most of them were childish things that I would cringe reading it now.
+Well saying “again” will be an over statement cause before my blog was an utter trash to be honest 💩.
+I was a kid when I first started writing blogs and most of them were childish things that I would cringe reading it now 😬.

 <p align="center">
   <img src="https://c.tenor.com/jr9t3yabkH8AAAAC/ah-shit-here-we-go-again.gif" width="100%">